grp-bork/gunc/docs/source/usage.rst

  * :code:`--threads` Number of CPU threads.
  * :code:`--temp_dir` Directory to store temporary files.
 Default: Current working directory.
  * :code:`--out_dir` Directory in which to put output.
 Default: Current working directory.
- * :code:`--sensitive` Run with high sensitivity.
-(Uses a different cutoff to determine an abundant lineage)
+ * :code:`--sensitive` Run with high sensitivity. (define abundant lineages as those having >10 genes instead of the default of >2% of all genes)

 Special Flags
 -------------